hail-is/hail/infra/README.md

   python3 ci/bootstrap.py hail-is/hail:main $(git rev-parse HEAD) test_batch_0
   ```

+FIXME test needs storage-object-viewer on the container bucket

 - Create the initial (developer) user.
 Make sure to use the same environment
   variables as in the block above.